top of page

 Our operational scope spans a wide spectrum, encompassing local incidents, regional crises, and even nationwide disasters.
 We possess the capability to deploy our resources effectively at local, regional, and national levels, ensuring a comprehensive response to diverse scenarios.

-At Dellroy Fire Search and Rescue, our mission is underpinned by unwavering professionalism, a commitment to excellence, and an abiding dedication to serving our communities in times of need.
+At Unified Fire Search and Rescue, our mission is underpinned by unwavering professionalism, a commitment to excellence, and an abiding dedication to serving our communities in times of need.

 Whether it pertains to search and rescue operations or K-9 recovery missions, our team is equipped with the essential tools and training required to successfully accomplish the task at hand.